nafrifahadae/nafrifahadae/README.md

 <h1 align="center">Hi, I'm Nathaniel Afrifah-Adae!👨🏾‍💻</h1>
+<h5 align="center">As a candidate who has transitioned from mechanical engineering to now data, I’ve carried my transferrable skills with me.
+I love using Python & SQL to analyse data trends.
+My love for football makes it easy to understand collaboration and succeeding in smaller roles as part of a bigger project.
+With previous experience in Concessions, I have demonstrated leadership achieving outstanding results wherever I’ve been.
+I am more than ready to contribute to success.
-<h5 align="center">Dedicated, detail-orientated problem solver with a firm foundation in engineering, branching into computer science and programming.
-Responsible team leader able to instil confidence in colleagues.
-Recently completed an intensive bootcamp upskilling in software development, completing projects in JavaScript, React, Python and MySQL.
-Confident with database management and linking APIs to webpages.
-Committed to staying up to date with new frameworks and technologies within the industry.
-Ready to begin work with no notice period in a developer or engineer role, open to remote or hybrid working.</h5>
+Looking to begin work with no notice period in an analyst or engineer role, open to remote or hybrid working.</h5>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nafrifahadae&label=Profile%20views&color=0e75b6&style=flat" alt="nafrifahadae" /> </p>